phac-nml/irida/doc/user/user/pipelines/index.md

       <p><b>Note</b>: customized pipeline parameters are not validated, please ensure that the values you are entering are valid for the parameter that you are modifying.</p>
    </blockquote>

     * If you modify one of the parameters you will be given the option to save the changes for future use.
-In the yellow box, just click the "Save template as" button and you will be asked to enter the name for the parameters.
-Once saved they can be selected in the dropdown above for future pipelines.
+In the yellow box, just click the "Save template as" button and you will be asked to enter the name for the parameter set.
+Once saved they can be selected in the dropdown above for the current pipeline or any future pipelines.
        ![Save Parameters](images/parameters-modified.png)
     1. Below these parameters are other settings that can be set (but cannout be saved)
 1. Share Results: